ibmresilient/resilient-community-apps/fn_zia/README.md

 ---
 ## Function - ZIA: Get Blocklist
-Get a list of black-listed URLs.
-See following for URL guidelines https://help.zscaler.com/zia/url-format-guidelines.
+Get a list of block-listed URLs.
+See the URL guidelines at https://help.zscaler.com/zia/url-format-guidelines.

  ![screenshot: fn-zia-get-blocklist ](./doc/screenshots/fn-zia-get-blocklist.png)

 The function provides the following functionality.

 * Query ZIA for information on the main block list.
-* The result can be filtered by url values using regular expressions.
+* The result can be filtered by URL values using regular expressions.
 * A data table is updated.
 * A note is added to the IBM SOAR incident with the status of the query.
-* If the url count are > 50 the raw JSON is included in the note, the data table will not be updated.
+* If the URL count is > 50, the raw JSON is included in the note and the data table is not updated.

-An Example workflow that uses this IBM SOAR function is `Get Blocklist`.
+An example workflow that uses this IBM SOAR function is `Get Blocklist`.

 The workflow is initiated by the manual incident rule `Get Blocklist`.